Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Experimental Evaluation

 \subsection{Qualitative Evaluations}

 We qualitatively evaluate the performance of our proposed Dynafill model against the best performing previous state-of-the-art method DeepFill~v2 and Empty Cities in \figref{fig:qualitative}.
 We particularly study the hard cases for dynamic object removal where the objects are either close to the camera or in the image boundaries.
 We observe that DeepFill~v2 produces severe visual artifacts described by excessive and noisy patch replication while Empty Cities fails to completely remove the foreground objects and synthesizes blurry content in the target regions.
 DynaFill yields realistic colors and textures that are geometrically consistent with seamless boundary transitions as well as shadow/reflection removal.
 This can be attributed to effectively integrating both local spatial as well as temporal context by warping inpainted frames from the previous timesteps and fusing the feature maps using the learned mask in our recurrent gated feedback mechanism which enables adaptive reuse of information.
+Accurately inpainting occluded regions with information from the previous frames and inpainting them demonstrates that our network is able to reason about the geometry of the environment through inpainted depth maps.
 Additionally, we present qualitative results of the entire output of our network that contains both inpainted images and the corresponding inpainted depth maps in \figref{fig:qualitative_depth}.
 We can see that our network yields consistent results by regressing depth values in regions occluded by dynamic objects, conditioned on the inpainted images and by temporally warping inpainted images from previous timesteps using the inpainted depth maps.
 Moreover, to illustrate complex inpainting scenarios in urban driving scenes, we show the aggregated textured pointclouds in \figref{fig:qualitative_pcd}.
 Note that we do not perform scan matching, we only aggregate scans along a single trajectory.
 We observe that DynaFill is able to successfully recover large parts of the scene that are not visible over the entire duration of a trajectory and the results demonstrate color, geometric and temporal consistency in the inpainted outputs.